mille5a9/charmed/README.md

 that are taken advantage of by friends who are also on the platform.

+### BIND

+A C# Console Application that implements a very barebones keylogger, and checks a local configuration file for settings.
+Can be configured to execute programs with custom keybinds.

 ### BYTEPAIR

 Implementation of the Byte-Pair Encoding concept.
 Takes an